darkobits/nr/README.md

 - **Commands** describe the invocation of a single executable and any arguments provided to it, as well as any configuration related to how the command will run, such as environment variables and how STDIN and STDOUT will be handled.
-- **Tasks** are functions that may execute arbitrary code.
+- **Tasks** are JavaScript functions that may execute arbitrary code.
 They may be synchronous or asynchronous.
+Tasks can be used to interface with another program's Node API, or to perform any in-process work that does not rely on the invocation of an external CLI.
-  Tasks can be used to interface with another program's Node API, for example.
+- **Scripts** contain a set of instructions that are made of up commands, tasks, and other scripts.
-- **Scripts** compose commands, tasks, and other scripts that may run sequentially, in parallel, or a combination of both.
+  These instructions may be run in serial, in parallel, or a combination of both.

-A configuration file should export a function that will be passed a context object that contains the following keys:
+A configuration file must default-export a function that will be passed a context object that contains the following keys:

 | Key                   | Type       | Description                                                                |
 |-----------------------|------------|----------------------------------------------------------------------------|